 The Yazoo County School District offers specialized programs and services to those students who are found to show identified needs beyond the regular education classroom setting.
-These services include Gifted Education classes, Special Education and Related Services, as regulated by the Individuals with Disabilities Education Improvement Act 2004 (IDEA 2004) and services as regulated by Section 504 of the Rehabilitation Act of 1972.
+These services include the following:

+- (1) Gifted Education classes; - (2) Special Education Specially-Designed Instruction and Related Services, as regulated by the Individuals with Disabilities Education Improvement Act 2004 (IDEA 2004); and - (3) Services as regulated by Section 504 of the Rehabilitation Act of 1972.

 Each of these service options involves a referral process and a determination of eligibility dependent on meeting the program criteria for participation.

-GIFTED EDUCATION:
+GIFTED EDUCATION

-These services are offered to those student(s) grades two through six who meet established criteria.
-If a parent/guardian feels that his/her student should be considered for gifted education services, she/he should contact the teacher, guidance counselor at the student's school site, or the gifted coordinator at the administrative office at 662-746-4672.
+Gifted education classes and services are offered to those student(s) grades two through six who meet established criteria.
+If a parent/guardian feels that his/her student should be considered for gifted education services, she/he should contact his/her student's teacher, guidance counselor at the student's school site, or the gifted coordinator at the administrative office at 662-746-4672.

-DYSLEXIA LANGUAGE THERAPY SERVICES:
+DYSLEXIA LANGUAGE THERAPY:

-In accordance with HB 1031, all students will be screened in spring of Kindergarten and fall of first grade.
-If the student fails the screener, the parent or legal guardian will be notified of the screener results and will be invited to attend a Teacher Support Team (TST) meeting.
+In accordance with HB 1031, all students will be screened in the spring of Kindergarten and fall of first grade.
+If a student fails the screener, the parent or legal guardian will be notified of the screener results and will be invited to attend a Teacher Support Team (TST) meeting.
 The team and parent will review results and discuss the interventions to support the student's academic needs.
-If deemed necessary and appropriate, the student may be eligible for dyslexia language therapy.
+If deemed necessary and appropriate, the student may be eligible for dyslexia language therapy as a tier III intervention.

-MULTI-TIERED INSTRUCTIONAL SYSTEM OF SUPPORT (MTSS): State Board Policy IEI:
+MULTI-TIERED INSTRUCTIONAL SYSTEM OF SUPPORT (MTSS):

+State Board Policy IEI: